DanWang1230/Traffic_Sign_Classifier/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-They all are under well lighting condition and pretty clear and should not be difficult to classify.
+They all are under well lighting conditions and pretty clear and should not be difficult to classify.

 #### 2. Model's predictions on new traffic signs
 Here are the results of the prediction: